matt-flaig/appmakr-source-iOS/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/a/ab/Appmaker_logo.png" alt="App Makr Logo" width="270">
 The iOS client source-code of the original AppMakr.com website (pre-Infinite Monkeys acquisition in late 2013).

 Note: This source was last compiled on Xcode 7 (we're currently on version 13), so there are most likely many deprecations that will have to be resolved to get this project to run.
-This also includes the GetSocialize SDK and API which are now deprecated.
+This app package also includes the GetSocialize SDK and API which are now deprecated.

 ## Screenshots
 <img src="https://web.archive.org/web/20110706070228im_/http://blog.appmakr.com/wp-content/uploads/2011/03/Screen-shot-2011-03-08-at-1.24.55-PM.png" alt="App Makr App Screen Shot" width="400"><img src="https://web.archive.org/web/20110706070245im_/http://blog.appmakr.com/wp-content/uploads/2011/03/Screen-shot-2011-03-08-at-1.26.12-PM.png" alt="Get Socialize Screenshot" width="400">